sz-tamas/floater/README.md

 **data-floater-options**: JSON

    - animate: true,false           # Sets element top animated or not
+   - animationDuration: 150        # Sets the duration of the animation
+   - transform:                    # If it is an empty string, top calc will be forced, otherwise it is set by floater
    - paddingTop: 0                 # Adds a padding to the element offsettop calc when setting top
    - paddingBottom: 0              # Adds a padding to the element offsetbottom calc when setting top
    - mediaUp: 768                  # Skips calc & top change under 768px